W03 Learning Activity: Design Principles

 Use the

-- Delete the marquee and replace it with an
+- Delete the marquee and replace it with a

-stationary area as shown in the figure.Why delete the marquee?
+<div class="banner">static area as shown in the figure.Why delete the marquee?
 The marquee element is not supported in HTML5 and is considered deprecated (obsolete or being phased out) even though it may be rendered by most browsers.
-In terms of design and usability, the marquee is not good because it is unpredictable and distracting.
+In terms of design and usability, the marquee is poor because it is unpredictable and distracting.
 It is also not accessible to users with disabilities.

 - Move the footer content to the left.